 Several organizations have issued clinical practice guidelines related to using hormone therapy in postmenopausal women for the prevention of chronic conditions (Table 2).
 No current guidelines recommend the routine use of hormone therapy for primary or secondary prevention of heart disease, and most recommend against the use of hormone therapy for prevention of any chronic conditions.
-Both the American Congress of Obstetricians and Gynecologists (ACOG) guidelines26 and the American Association of Clinical Endocrinologists guidelines27 note that hormone therapy is approved for women at increased risk of osteoporosis and fracture.
-The ACOG guidelines also mention the uncertainty about whether the potential cardiovascular benefits for women may differ based on early versus late initiation of hormone therapy. ^{26, 36} The North American Menopause Society guidelines37 focus primarily on considerations for women with symptoms; they note that the balance of potential health benefits and risks should be weighed individually for each woman.
+Both the American College of Obstetricians and Gynecologists guidelines and the American Association of Clinical Endocrinologists guidelines note that hormone therapy is approved for women at increased risk of osteoporosis and fracture.
+The American College of Obstetricians and Gynecologists guidelines doubtet whether the potential cardiovascular benefits for women may differ based on early versus late initiation of hormone therapy.
+The North American Menopause Society guidelines focus primarily on considerations for women with symptoms; they note that the balance of potential health benefits and risks should be weighed individually for each woman.